emacsorphanage/quickrun/README.md

 * Gnuplot(gnuplot)

-See also `quickrun--support-languages` global variable.
+See also `quickrun--languages-alist` global variable.

 ## Basic Usage